-Attendance has seen a significant improvement over the last year, with further work detailed to get to national average in our strategic plan.
-The Focus on PP pupils has improved attendance, although the gap in attendance still exists it has improved significantly over 2022-23.
+Attendance has seen a significant improvement over the last year, with our Pupil Premium pupils attending 85.6% of sessions now exceeding the national figure for Pupil Premium students of 85.4%.
+The Focus on Pupil Premium pupils has improved attendance, although the gap in attendance still exists over non-disadvantaged peers, it has improved significantly over 2022-23.
 Attendance for 2022-23 academic year was 85.41% for the school, with Pupil Premium pupils being 81.10%.
 This gap is significant, but not as much as the gap to non-disadvantaged peers, who attend 89.99% of sessions.
-This gap of 8.89% from 2022-23 has seen a significant reduction in Autumn term of 2023-24, due to our more targeted attendance strategy, with a stronger focus on Pupil Premium.
-Pupil Premium pupils attended 85.1% of possible sessions, compared to 92.8% of non-Pupil Premium, with the gap closing from 8.89% to 7.7%.
+This gap of 8.89% from 2022-23 has seen a significant reduction in 2023-24, due to our more targeted attendance strategy, with a stronger focus on Pupil Premium.
+Pupil Premium pupils attended 85.6% of possible sessions, compared to 92.6% of non-disadvantaged, with the gap closing from 8.89% to 7%.
+In Autumn term 2024-25 Pupil Premium attendance is 90.87%, compared to the national figure of 87.6%.
+The gap between Pupil Premium 90.87% and non-disadvantaged peers 93.6% has also reduced significantly, with the gap closing from 7% in 2023-24 to 2.73% currently in 2024-25.
+This highlights the precise focus on attendance and our strategy for Pupil Premium pupils, targeting resources and support to increase their school attendance, and in turn their educational outcomes

-Behaviour incidents have seen a positive reduction under the new strategic leadership of the academy, however the incidents by PP pupils is still disproportionately wide.61.3% of detentions logged on Class Charts are Pupil Premium pupils.
+Behaviour incidents have seen a positive reduction under the new strategic leadership of the academy, however the incidents by PP pupils is still disproportionately wide.65.4% of detentions logged on Class Charts are Pupil Premium pupils.
 New systems introduced in November 2023 have seen more focussed interventions to reduce repeat offenders and aim to narrow the gap moving forwards.